cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 ![alt text](/uploads/babukv3_12.PNG)

-*Figure x: Public key and shared secret generation*
+*Figure 14: Public key and shared secret generation*

 Finally, the victim's public key is then written to the end of the file to be used for decryption if the victim decides to pay.